minimilliano/alx-low_level_programming/0x00-hello_world/README.md

 2-assemble generates assembly code for c file
 3-name compiles a c file and a create an executable 4-puts.c  prints followed by a new line
+5-printf.c prints exactly folowed by a new line 6-size.c  prints size of various types